acodispo/fate-atom-rpg/readme.md

 A roleplaying game.

-This game is developed using git.
-Join in on GitHub.
+This game is openly developed.
+[Join in on GitHub](https://github.com/acodispo/fate-atom-rpg).

 ## The Basic Game